Database Objects Fields and Attributes

 Depends: none

 Booting compute nodes will assign the value of _hostname as their hostname using the hostnamectl command.
 If the attribute value is a simple name (without periods), then the cluster domain will be appended to construct a FQDN.
-Changes to this variable take effect during the next reboot.
+Changes to this variable take effect on the next status update.

 _hosts